LimpidTech/kohana-notifications/README.md

     Notifications::append('Your profile has been updated.');

 However, sometimes your profile might not save.
 Maybe due to an error, or some other circumstance.
-Notifications are also a good way to let you know about a situation where something bad happened.
+Notifications are also a good way to let your user know about a situation where something bad happened.
 Take this for example:

     Notifications::append('Error updating your profile.', 'error');